equilibrez/equilibrez.github.io/_posts/2025/12/2025-12-26-genesis-of-fragmentation.md

 A fragmented person often feels "empty" inside because there is no central "I" to hold their experiences.

 * **The Mirroring Need:** They use an audience, you, to prove they exist.
-* **The Lack of Empathy:** Because they are so busy managing their internal "Theater," they cannot perceive your internal world.
+* **The Lack of Empathy:** Because they are so busy managing their internal "fantasy world," they cannot perceive your internal world.
 You are simply a **Functional Component** in their script.

 ### Summary: The Broken Bridge